 - a.
 Each flight should consist of a mix of approaches flown in the I4100 block. - b.
 Events should have a minimum of four approaches per event and include at least two procedure turn approaches.
 Emergency procedures should be emphasized in this block. - c.
-For T-44A and TC-12, a minimum of two approaches should be flown using the flight director during the block.
-For T-44C, each event shall include a minimum of one approach with the flight director. - d.
+Each event shall include a minimum of one approach with the flight director. - d.
 Holding should be accomplished and graded on at least two events, one of which should be GPS holding. - e.
 All events shall include a missed approach and should include at least two circling missed approaches in the block. - f.
 Minimum of one approach per event with IP as PF and SMA as PM, emphasizing CRM callouts and radio communications.
 To allow SMAs additional radio communication practice, one approach during each event should be flown with the SMA handling radio communications as PF. - g.
-During each event brief, SMAs shall fill out a DD-175 flight plan for the actual event profile as required.
+During each event brief, SMAs shall fill out a DD-175 flight plan for the actual event profile as required. - 3.
+Special Syllabus Requirements.
+None.